Operating Expense Examples

 - Telephone Expense

-Let us discuss each one of them in a bit more detail
+Let us discuss each one of them in a bit more detail.

 Most Common Examples of Operating Expense (OPEX)

-Compensation related examples of operating expenses (OPEX)
+Compensation based operating expenses (OPEX)

 - Salaries – Salaries paid to the employees of the company and is one of the most critical expenses for any company being fixed in nature.
 It includes gratuity, pension, pf, etc.